arntorius/Noita-Props-Importer-and-scene-editor/README.md

-# Prop Placement Editor for Noita
+# Prop Placement and Scene Editor for Noita

 A general-purpose in-game prop placement editor for Noita.